CFTs with Large Gap from Barnes-Wall Lattice Orbifolds: Acknowledgements

 \section{Acknowledgements}

 We thank Klaus Lux and Sven M\"oller for helpful discussions and comments on the draft.
 We thank Thomas Gem\"unden and Kristine Van for initial collaboration on this project.
+We thank an anonymous referee for comments on the draft.
 The work of CAK is supported in part by the Simons Foundation Grant No. 629215.
 The work of CAK and JR is supported by NSF Grant 2111748.